-When you’re traveling on a mission to photograph things you’ll probably never see again, you tend to get very few, if not one, opportunity to capture that moment.
-And when you’re up at 3:30am to photograph a sunrise of one of the most iconic sunrise spots in the world, you cross your fingers that it’s beautiful.
+When traveling on a mission to photograph things you’ll probably never see again, you tend to get very few, if not one, opportunities to capture that moment.
+And when you’re up at 3:30 am to photograph a sunrise of one of the most iconic sunrise spots in the world, you cross your fingers that it’s beautiful.

-We woke up at an ungodly hour, met up with our guide at 4:00 am, drove out to Angkor Wat and he showed us to the best location alongside the pond to set our cameras.
-And wow, was he spot on.
-In about an hour the pond was flooded with literally hundreds of other people trying to sneak in and get a few snapshots of the same scene (why people think their flash will actually reach the temple God only knows).
-Thankfully we had our guide protecting our gear, which was literally right behind us on a mat, preventing us from tourists pushing in too close (we didn’t exactly want to end up in the water).
-It didn’t stop a woman from pushing her camera in so close that when I turned my head it bumped into it, lol.
+I woke up at an ungodly hour, met up with my guide at 4:00 am, drove out to Angkor Wat, and showed me the best location alongside the pond to set up my camera.
+And wow, was he spot on!
+In about an hour, the pond was flooded with hundreds of others trying to sneak in and get a few snapshots of the same scene (why people think their camera flash will reach the temple, God only knows).
+Thankfully I had the guide protecting my gear, which was right behind me on a mat, preventing tourists from pushing in too close (I didn’t want to end up in the water).
+It didn’t stop a woman from pushing her camera in so close that when I turned my head, it bumped into it.

 But it was all worth it.
-This, I do believe, was the most beautiful sunrise I have ever seen … and to compare it to all of the sunsets I’ve witnessed (which definitely outweighs sunrises) it’s still the most beautiful I’ve ever seen.
+This, I believe, was the most beautiful sunrise I have ever seen … and to compare it to all of the sunsets I’ve witnessed (which outweighs sunrises), it’s still the most beautiful I’ve ever seen.